 Hermanin’s previous experience includes working for the French Ministry of Foreign Affairs, the European Commission's Secretariat General, the Centre d’Etudes Européennes of Sciences-Po Paris, and the World Bank.
 She completed a PhD on the enforcement of the EU’s Racial Equality Directive in France, Germany, and Italy at the European University Institute in Florence.
 In 2011, she was a Fulbright visiting scholar at the Law Schools of Columbia University and UC Berkeley, where she wrote on the public and private enforcement of racial anti-discrimination law.

-In 2008-2009 Hermanin was a visiting fellow at the Centre d’Etudes et de Recherches Internationales (CERI) in Paris and at the Wissenschaftszentrum Berlin für Sozialforschung (WZB).
+From 2008 to 2009 Hermanin was a visiting fellow at the Centre d’Etudes et de Recherches Internationales (CERI) in Paris and at the Wissenschaftszentrum Berlin für Sozialforschung (WZB).
 She graduated from a double Masters-MPhil degree programme in Sciences-Po Paris and at the University of Florence.
 She is the author of several articles including on the emergency census measures targeted at Roma in Italy and the use of migrant-stereotyping language by the Italian press.
 She is an editor of “Fighting discrimination in Europe: the case for a race-conscious approach,” Routledge, 2012.
 She speaks Italian, English, French, German, and Spanish.